Punchyou/Punchyou.github.io/_posts/2020-06-22-kmeans-analysis-notes.md

 where $u$ is the mean of the training samples (zero if `with_mean=False`) and $s$ is the standard deviation of the training samples (one if `with_std=False`).

-In our couse this will be:
+In our case this will be:

 ```python
 # Standardize the data